-In addition we have employed a Sports Mentor to work with both individuals and collectively on sports activities to increase self worth as well as fitness.
-We have also employed a dedicated Substance Misuse Worker who is able to provide 1-2-1 assessments and counselling with clients to assist them with addressing various addictions.
+In addition we have a Sports Mentor to work with individuals and collectively on sports activities to increase self worth as well as fitness.
+We also have a dedicated Substance Misuse Worker who is able to provide 1-2-1 assessments and counselling with clients to assist them with addressing various addictions.